ignaczgerg/osn-solvent-model/README.md

 ## How to use the model for prediction
-To use the model for your own molecules, you must follow these instructions (on Windows):
+To use the model for your own molecules, you must follow these instructions (tested on Windows 10):
 <ol>
   <li>Create a .csv file (my_file.csv) into the ./data folder with at least one column in with the name: "smiles" (without quotation marks)</li>
   <li>Modify the basic_prediction.sh file and change the --test_path ./data/literature.csv to --test_path ./data/my_file.csv</li>